wanderdust/newsletter/content/posts/postgres_bad_partitions/index.md

   Filter: (customer_id = 12345)
 ```

-If you look closely at the query, there is no filter based on the partition key (order_id).
-Which explains why the query plan needs to look at every single partition to see if it includes the customer_id.
+If you look closely at the query, there is no filter based on the partition key `order_id`.
+Which explains why the query plan needs to look at every single partition to see if it includes the `customer_id`.
 If your partitions are large or without the correct indexes it can make your queries slow.

 What’s happening is that in Postgres you create indexes per partition.
 Each partition is basically a separate table, and there are no indexes across partitions.